bsaund/musicbox/README.md

 # Generate your directory
+Check out the `img` folder for an example directory.

 - On a computer with your music (not necessarily the raspberry pi), edit the `BASE_FP` filepath in `code/barcode_map.py`
 - Run `python3 barcode_map.py`
 - A pdf with your music is created.
 Print this out double-sided.